-During the financial year ended 31 December 2019 there have been no material related party transactions which have not been concluded under normal market conditions.
-Refer to note 16 in these financial statements.
+During the financial year ended 31 December 2020 there have been no material related party transactions which have not been concluded under normal market conditions.

 To the best of our knowledge, the financial statements, prepared in accordance with the applicable accounting standards, give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company.